sponticelli/LiteNinja-Cameras/README.md

 # LiteNinja-Cameras
-A collection of utility to for Unity3D cameras
+A collection of utilities to for Unity3D cameras